jrief/django-websocket-redis/docs/api.rst

 	    message = 'A message passed to all browsers listening on the named facility' self.redis_publisher.publish_message(message)

-For further options, refer to:
+For further options, refer to the reference:

 .. autoclass:: ws4redis.publisher.RedisPublisher
    :members:

+.. automethod:: ws4redis.redis_store.RedisStore.publish_message

 Replace ``RedisSubscriber`` for the Websocket loop